AUSTRALIA’S FIRST ‘8’

 First over the line by a mile, resolutely last on handicap.
 Such is the fate of a very fast boat.
 Happy on the smooth, gorgeous waters of Pittwater, Defiance nevertheless had a picture perfect sail with some of the greats.
 Such moments are a sweet privilege that remind you of what it’s all about — good people.

-Classic boating is on the increase in Australia with many boat lovers becoming interested in the history, preservation and style of classic yachts.
+Classic boating is on the increase in Australia with many boat lovers becoming interested in the history, preservation and style of classic yachts, including a growing appreciation of metre boats.

 The British 8 Metre fleet has grown in the past few years, encouraged by British Classic Week, Panerai Classic Week and the Madeline Bulkeley Trophy raced for in between.